legiaquan/code-review-action/README.md

-# AI Code Review Action
+# AI-Powered Code Review Action

 🤖 An intelligent GitHub Action that provides automated code reviews using AI providers like Google Gemini, OpenAI GPT-4, and more.
 Built with TypeScript and designed with a pluggable architecture for easy extensibility.